Blog

 We Tested 7 Bottled Water Brands for Microplastics.
 Here's How Much Plastic You're Drinking.

 We bought Dasani, Liquid Death, Fiji, Evian, Crystal Geyser, San Pellegrino, and Path from a grocery store in LA.
-Every single one had microplastics.
-The aluminum cans were just as bad as the plastic bottles.
+Every single one tested positive for particles consistent with microplastics.
+The aluminum cans scored just as high as the plastic bottles.

 Read more →